e2b-dev/E2B/packages/cli/README.md

 # Devbook CLI
 CLI for managing Devbook environments.

 Environment is virtual machine image that you can customize through our CLI.
-You can add files, install dependencies, and set env vars to the environment.
+You can add files, install dependencies, and set env vars in the environment.
 Then with Devbook, every user visiting your website will get a new copy of the environment they can use.

 ## Installation